model-checking/kani-verifier-blog/_posts/2022-06-01-using-the-kani-rust-verifier-on-a-rust-standard-library-cve.md

 Because of this, we can use a second idea to *abstract* the `VecDeque` in the following way.
 We will throw away the contents of the vector!
 All we will keep is the length of the underlying vector.
-Anytime we enqueue an item we will apply the appropriate updates to the metadata (such as the `head` and `tail`) but we will effectively "throwaway" the value.
+Anytime we enqueue an item we will apply the appropriate updates to the metadata (such as the `head` and `tail`) but we will effectively "throw away" the value.
-Anytime we pop an item we will return a symbolic value.
+Anytime we pop an item, we will return a symbolic value.
 This is, of course, not a sensible implementation that you would want to use in a program (who wants a queue that you enqueue `5` and returns `42`?) but it *is* useful for verification purposes.
 The idea is that our abstract version of a `VecDeque` *over-approximates* a real `VecDeque`.
-This means that if we can prove a result with our abstract queue then the result also holds for the real implementation.
+This means that if we can prove a result with our abstract queue, then the result also holds for the real implementation.
 Here's what our verification-only `AbstractVecDeque` looks like:

 ```rust